accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 - a composite link combining text and an image, in which case the heading consists of the text and the alternative image.

 #### Link context
-This is additional information that can be associated with the title of the link by means of keyboard shortcuts or manipulation.
+Additional information that can be associated with the title of the link by means of keyboard shortcuts or manipulations.

 In the office environment, the contexts that can be used are
 - the previous title;
-- the sentence or paragraph in which the link appears;
+- the sentence or paragraph in which the link appears.

 The link will be considered explicit when at least one of these contexts provides all the information needed to understand its function and purpose.